 3. Home daycares and smaller mixed-age settings

-The city's 12 licensed home daycares are worth serious consideration, especially for families with younger children or children who do not need a high-stimulation setting.
+The city's 12 home daycares are worth serious consideration, especially for families with younger children or children who do not need a high-stimulation setting.

 5. Border-city comparison options